 Hot-tub folliculitis resolves spontaneously and does not require antibiotic therapy.

-External otitis is treated with 1% acetic acid irrigations or topical drugs such as polymyxin B or colistin.
-More severe infection is treated with fluoroquinolones.
+External otitis is treated with 1 to 2% acetic acid irrigations or topical drugs such as ciprofloxacin, polymyxin B, or colistin.
+More severe infection is treated with fluoroquinolones if susceptible.

 Focal soft-tissue infection may require early surgical debridement of necrotic tissue and drainage of abscesses in addition to antibiotics.

 Small corneal ulcers are treated with ciprofloxacin 0.3% or levofloxacin 0.5%.
 Fortified (higher than stock concentration) antibiotic drops, such as tobramycin 15 mg/mL, are used for more significant ulcers.
-Frequent dosing (eg, q 1 h around the clock) is necessary initially.
+Frequent dosing (eg, every 1 hour around the clock) is necessary initially.
 Eye patching is contraindicated because it produces a dark warm environment that favors bacterial growth and prevents administration of topical drugs.

 Parenteral therapy is required.
 Recently, single drug therapy with an active antipseudomonal beta-lactam (eg, ceftazidime) or a fluoroquinolone has been shown to produce outcomes equivalent to those of previously recommended combination therapy with an aminoglycoside plus an antipseudomonal beta-lactam, an antipseudomonal cephalosporin (eg, ceftazidime, cefepime, cefoperazone), a monobactam (eg, aztreonam), or a carbapenem (meropenem, imipenem, doripenem).
 Such single-drug therapy is also satisfactory for patients with neutropenia.